SP500 will be difficult to rebound… Selecting and investing in technology stocks Youngyeon Kang’s New York Now

 It is difficult to predict the exact time.
 The Fed has just started raising rates and so far has only raised it by 75 basis points.
 So I think it will be around 2023.”

-▶The next question is about technology stocks.
+▶The next question is regarding technology stocks.
 How much more will it fall?
 I think everyone is curious.
 Tech stocks, which were once soaring to the benefit of the pandemic, are continuing to plummet in 2022.
 You saw tech stocks positively in the last interview, but are you still thinking the same thing?

 “I think it depends on which sector of the technology stock is.
-Solid technology stocks such as Apple and Microsoft are currently down about 20%, but I think these companies are much less affected by the capital market.
+Solid technology stocks such as Apple and Microsoft are currently down regarding 20%, but I think these companies are much less affected by the capital market.
 They are already capitalized enough.
-So you don’t have to worry about high financing costs.
+So you don’t have to worry regarding high financing costs.
 Also, you have the ability to pass on some of the increased production costs to the end consumer.
 These companies have an advantage.
 They may experience short-term declines, but quickly in the long run.
 It’s very likely to recover, compared to companies that are highly dependent on capital markets.
 A brief market downturn doesn’t mean technology and innovation will stop.
 Of course, you’ll run into some problems.
 It may stop or slow business growth, because when interest rates are high, it may be difficult to obtain smooth and affordable capital.
 I think the lucrative tech stocks will do well going forward, not just in the next few months, but over the years.
 In the long run, I think quality tech stocks will prosper and continue to grow.”

 ▶Then, do you see this as an opportunity to buy high-quality technology stocks at low prices?